 In addition to funding medical research, helping people in need and supporting projects to preserve life were important concerns for Else Kröner.
 That is why, from the outset, Else Kröner and her husband also made expertise available to less developed countries, and supported humanitarian undertakings both at home and abroad.
-Here, too, the foundation has accomplished a lot.
-In just the past five years, medical humanitarian funding was provided for more than 100 projects in more than 40 countries.

 History of the Foundation